The Internation Federation of Dental Hygienists

 Person-Centered Care Calls for Interprofessional Collaboration

-Dr. Maria van den Muijsenbergh
+Prof. Dr. Maria van den Muijsenbergh, em.

-European Forum for Primary Care
+Chair of the European Forum for Primary Care

 Interprofessional Collaboration